How to buy Walmart stock

 - the management team and how they’re incentivized

-For example, Walmart competes in one of the toughest categories, consumer retail.
-It faces more traditional general retailers such as Target as well as traditional grocery stores such as Kroger, Safeway and Publix.
+For example, Walmart competes in one of the toughest categories: consumer retail.
+It faces competition from more general retailers such as Target and Costco, as well as traditional grocery stores such as Kroger, Safeway and Publix.
 And then it also faces off against newer rivals such as Amazon, eBay and many other online retailers that are able to offer general and niche products that don’t fit Walmart’s high-volume business model.
 But Walmart has been pushing hard on its own online initiatives, too.

 2. Does Walmart make sense in your portfolio?

 Walmart is a solid overall pick and one of the 30 companies in the Dow Jones Industrial Average, making it one of the most owned companies in the world.
 But investors looking for more growth or a less challenging industry need to ask themselves whether the Bentonville behemoth is right for their portfolio.
-Nevertheless, Walmart has shown a lot of resilience in the face of competition and it pays a dividend, attracting investors who want a regular cash payout.
+Nevertheless, Walmart has shown a lot of resilience in the face of competition and it pays a dividend, which it has increased for nearly 50 consecutive years, attracting investors who want a regular cash payout.